wizziid/wizziid/README.md

 Currently just dipping my toes in tech I learn in uni or that interests me practically

-- 📫 How to reach me wjordan68@gmail.com
+- 📫reach me at wjordan68@gmail.com

 <!---
 wizziid/wizziid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.